 If you would like to feature on our role models webpage, get in touch with us at email@example.com

 University Trans Equality Policy and Guidance

 The University celebrates and values the diversity of its staff and students and believes that the employment and inclusion of trans people at all levels of responsibility and trans students within our community will enrich our University environment.
 To support this, we developed a Trans Equality Policy in 2017.
 This sets out our commitment, intent and principles for trans equality, and it applies to all our prospective applicants for employment and study, employees and students, contractors, visitors and partners.
 In collaboration with staff and students, we have also developed Guidance to support our trans staff and students.
 This provides practical guidance to support the implementation of the Trans Equality Policy.

-We are currently reviewing the policy and supporting guidance, in collaboration with our trans community, and will publish this in due course.
+We are currently reviewing the policy and supporting guidance, in collaboration with our trans community.

 Trans Pride in Leeds

 Around Trans Day of Visibility, Trans Pride Leeds organise a pride march of trans, non-binary and intersex people.
 Unfortunately the 2020 programme has been postponed.
 Keep an eye on their webpage for further updates.

 A Trans/Non-binary/Intersex staff meet-up group has recently started at the University.
 This is open to PGR students and staff.
 For further details, please email: firstname.lastname@example.org